Interface NotificationMessage

 will resolve as an empty String.

-To include information about a Person such as Person.first_name_sys
+To include information about a Person such as Person.first_name_sys, use RecordService

 field value.
 Then you can add this value to your message as a custom token.-